 Medicaid and Medicare

 People who have Medicaid are also covered through the ACA.
-This is federally covered insurance intended for low-income people, and nearly 12% of adults who are beneficiaries of this program have a substance disorder.
+This is a federally covered insurance intended for low-income people, and nearly 12% of adults who are beneficiaries of this program have a substance disorder.

-On the other hand, Medicare is health insurance provided by the federal government for people over 65 or under the age of 65 with disabilities.
+On the other hand, Medicare is a health insurance provided by the federal government for people over 65 or under the age of 65 with disabilities.
 It provides coverage for the treatment of alcohol and substance use disorders under the following conditions:

 - The services provided must be medically necessary.

 - Services will be received in a Medicare-approved, in-network facility.